If you’re anything like us, you will have questions. Below are a listing of the most common questions asked by our

 No, at this time the MSN program has not been approved in all 50 states.
 Students with a permanent residence outside of Massachusetts or Connecticut are asked to contact the Graduate Admissions Office directly for further information.

 Graduate tuition costs can be found on our Admissions Costs page.

 No. At this time, AIC does not offer merit-based scholarships for graduate students.

 Yes, AIC has a limited number of graduate assistantships available.
 To learn more about graduate assistantship opportunities at AIC, please contact the financial aid office.

-Yes, however, we do not have graduate-specific housing on campus.
-We do try our best to put graduate students together in apartments or in standard double rooms when we see we have multiple graduate students looking for housing.
+Yes.
+AIC is excited to announce that we will be opening our first graduate apartment complex in the fall of 2018.
+In addition to the new graduate specific apartments, AIC offers additional housing options in each of our residence halls on campus.
+In these buildings, we try our best to put graduate students together in apartments or in standard double rooms when we see we have multiple graduate students looking for housing.

-Graduate Students who would like to live on campus can apply for housing by going to: www.aic.edu/myhousing.
+Graduate Students who would like to live on campus can apply for housing by going to the myAIC Residence Life and Student Conduct page.

 Five weekends a year, students come together on campus for three-day weekend residencies, which provide a variety of learning opportunities.
 Among these are regular activities such as core group meetings, professional seminars, guest speakers, student presentations, skills-based workshops, and cross-disciplinary discussions.
 These programs are meant to reach those working professionals who cannot be constrained by the traditional classroom.
 AIC supplements its campus residencies and brings the coursework to you by means of an Internet-based lecture and mentor programs.
 Thus, students can fit courses around their work and home schedules.